iopay/iopay-integration-example/readme.md

-# wallet-connect-example for ioPay Wallet
+# WalletConnect Client Examples for ioPay Wallet

-This repo has the following client samples
+This repo has the following client examples
 1. Android
 2. iOS (working in progress)